Building an App for Mendix Workstation

 Managing Users

-To change a user's role, or remove them from the workspace, click the three dot icon in the right column of the user list (prerequisite: Owner or Workspace admin role).
+To change a user's role or remove them from the workspace, click the three-dot icon in the right column of the user list.
+This action requires the Owner or Workspace Admin role.

 Getting Started with Custom Logic for Device Interaction